 - Always use clean water to steam your clothes.
-Avoid any type of dye or essential oils.
+Avoid any dye or essential oils.

 Adding them to the water might cause an unwanted reaction in the steamer.
-As steamers are made using metal parts, we don’t know how they would react when coming in contact with things like perfumes and chemicals.
+As steamers are made using metal parts, we don’t know how they would react when coming into contact with perfumes and chemicals.

 - Don’t run your steamer without water.
-This can overheat the machine and cause the motors to fail.
+It can overheat the machine and cause the motors to fail.

-- It’s not ideal to store away your steamer with water inside the reservoir.
+- It’s not ideal for storing away your steamer with water inside the reservoir.
 Always throw away the leftover water.

 - Store in a cold and dry place to prevent it from getting damaged.

 - Have a regular cleaning schedule.
 We like to clean our steamer twice a month at least.
-This not only keeps the steamer in top condition, it also makes the clothes smelling fresh.
+It not only keeps the steamer in top condition, but it also makes the clothes smell fresh.

 Frequently Asked Questions